rahulBarahpuria/programming/README.md

 Import the project folder into Eclipse.

-Run the SnakeAndLadderGame.java file as a java application.
+Run the SnakeLadderGame.java file as a java application.

-Please follow the instructions afer running the application for giving user inputs.
+Please follow the instructions after running the application for giving user inputs.